 The Truckee Meadows Water Authority (Authority) is a joint powers authority formed in November 2000, pursuant to a Cooperative Agreement among the Cities of Reno and Sparks and Washoe County (Members).
 The Authority was formed in order to purchase water assets and undertake water utility operations of Sierra Pacific Power Company, a Nevada corporation, and to develop, manage and maintain supplies of water for the ongoing benefit of the Truckee Meadows community.
-TMWA issued bonds that do not constitute an obligation of Reno, Sparks, the County or the State.
+The Authority issued bonds that do not constitute an obligation of Reno, Sparks, the County or the State.

 Under the terms of the Cooperative Agreement, the Authority's Board of Directors has the power to periodically assess the Members directly for budgets and for the satisfaction of any liabilities imposed against the Authority.
 No such assessments have been made since the Authority's formation.
-The arrangement is considered a joint venture with no equity interest recorded on the County's balance sheet as of June 30, 2013, because no explicit and measurable equity interest is deemed to exist.
+The arrangement is considered a joint venture with no equity interest recorded on the County's balance sheet as of June 30, 2014, because no explicit and measurable equity interest is deemed to exist.
 The County appoints two directors of a seven-member governing body.

 On December 9, 2009, the BCC and the Truckee Meadows Water Authority Board of Directors approved an interlocal agreement governing the merger of the Washoe County Department of Water Resources Water Utility into the Authority, which is intended to be the surviving water purveyor.
-The parties are currently engaged in a due diligence process, following which the governing boards will have an opportunity to review and approve an addendum to the agreement to move ahead with the consolidation.
+On December 11, 2013, South Truckee Meadows General Improvement District (STMGID) and Truckee Meadows Water Authority entered into an interlocal agreement approving the merger of the STMGID water system into TMWA concurrent with the merger of Washoe County water system into TMWA.
+The implementation of the merger will proceed with an anticipated closing date of December 2014.